-1 However, the Tax Policy Branch of the Ministry of Finance (Canada) has recommended that the Minister of Finance and Parliament amend these rules to allow an inter vivos trust for the benefit of an individual who is eligible for the disability tax credit to be eligible to claim the principal residence exemption as long as certain conditions are met.
+&lt;sup>1 However, the Tax Policy Branch of the Ministry of Finance (Canada) has recommended that the Minister of Finance and Parliament amend these rules to allow an inter vivos trust for the benefit of an individual who is eligible for the disability tax credit to be eligible to claim the principal residence exemption as long as certain conditions are met.
 It remains to be seen if the Minister and Parliament agree with and carry forward this recommendation.

-2 Deemed resident trusts are defined in the ITA and are subject to complex definition and compliance rules.
+&lt;sup>2 Deemed resident trusts are defined in the ITA and are subject to complex definition and compliance rules.
 Discussion of these trusts is beyond the scope of this Advisory.

-taxation year for which the return is being filed, except if the person died after the end of the previous taxation year but before April 30th of the following year, in which case the deadline for filing the previous year's return will be six months after his or her date of death;

-- (b) a final or "terminal" income tax return for the year of death covering the period from January 1st to the date of death, which is due April 30th of the year following the year the person died, except if he or she died between November 1st and December 31st, in which case the deadline for the terminal returns will be six months after his or her date of death3; - (c) if the estate receives any income after the person's death and before the estate is fully distributed, a T3 trust return covering income received on the estate assets from the date of death to either the end of the calendar year or the estate year (365 days later), whichever period is elected by the estate trustees, which is due 90 days from the end of the tax year elected by the estate trustees.
+- (a) income tax returns for any taxation year prior to the year of death not previously filed, which are due April 30th of the year after the end of the taxation year for which the return is being filed, except if the person died after the end of the previous taxation year but before April 30th of the following year, in which case the deadline for filing the previous year's return will be six months after his or her date of death; - (b) a final or "terminal" income tax return for the year of death covering the period from January 1st to the date of death, which is due April 30th of the year following the year the person died, except if he or she died between November 1st and December 31st, in which case the deadline for the terminal returns will be six months after his or her date of death; - (c) if the estate receives any income after the person's death and before the estate is fully distributed, a T3 trust return covering income received on the estate assets from the date of death to either the end of the calendar year or the estate year (365 days later), whichever period is elected by the estate trustees, which is due 90 days from the end of the tax year elected by the estate trustees.